About the definitive map and statement

 Coronavirus (COVID-19) advice

 Due to coronavirus restrictions we are currently unable to update the scanned images of the working copy definitive map following an amendment when a legal order has come into effect.
-Please also see Public notices about definitive map modification orders (DMMOs) and public path orders (PPOs) to view confirmed legal orders in the following parishes - Buxhall, Cavenham, Felixstowe, Hepworth, Lidgate, Norton, Pettaugh and Rougham.
+Please also see Public notices about definitive map modification orders (DMMOs) and public path orders (PPOs) to view confirmed legal orders in the following parishes - Bacton, Brome, Buxhall, Cavenham, Haughley, Hepworth, Lidgate, Mellis, Norton, Old Newton, Pettaugh and Rougham.